Onur15/TicTacToe_Game/README.md

 # TicTacToe_Game
-My first big game project.
 I am making with pygame for both desktop and android.
 If you want to play on your phone just download the apk file and run on your phone.